 - How much umbrella insurance do I need?

 What is umbrella insurance?

-It’s especially recommended for individuals with significant assets — those who stand to lose a lot from getting sued and can cover you for a wide range of scenarios:
+It’s especially recommended for individuals with significant assets who stand to lose a lot from getting sued and can cover you for a wide range of scenarios:

 - You’re at fault in a car accident and your costs exceed your auto insurance limits.